How to Keep Away Mosquitoes From Your Porch or Patio

 5. Set Out Citronella Candles

-These are some of my favorites that work well and look cute.
+These are some of my favorites that work well and look cute to keep your porch and patio mosquito bite-free.

-Moving air helps to move mosquitos along.
+The moving air from an outdoor fan helps to move mosquitos along.
 These are some of my favorite outdoor ceiling fans.

 7. Spray Your Yard